ImprolabFIT/wrpclient/README.md

 # Remote server-client connector for WIC SDK

-Unofficial remote connector for Thermal cameras by Workswell.
+Client part of the unofficial remote connector for Thermal cameras by Workswell.

 ## Motivation